-Commercial use of Moses is promoted and tracked by TAUS8.
+Commercial use of Moses is promoted and tracked by TAUS.
 The most common current use for SMT in commercial settings is post-editing where machine translation is used as a first-pass, with the results then being edited by human translators.
 This can often reduce the time (and hence total cost) of translation.
-There is also work on using SMT in computer-aided translation, which is the research topic of two current EU projects, Casmacat9 and MateCat10.
+There is also work on using SMT in computer-aided translation, but at the moment (April 2012) this is more of a research topic, for example in the two recently launched EU projects, Casmacat and MateCat.